bysensa/componentt/README.md

 We already have a handler and an Intent, now it remains to create an `Action` and make it available for calling in child widgets.
-To do this, we use the `withActions` method of the `Component` class, in the named parameter of which we will pass a collection of instances of the `ComponentAction` class received through the `action` extension method.
+To do this, we use the `withActions` method of the `ComponentState` class, in the named parameter of which we will pass a collection of instances of the `ComponentAction` class received through the `action` extension method.